nugets241/ServerTechnology-Linux-ShellScipts/README.md

 ## Converting the line endings of the files from CRLF to LF might be needed for the scripts to work properly!!

+## How to use the linuxtips3.sh script

+1. Copy the `linuxtips3.sh` script and the tips directory where the tip files are stored to your home directory.
+2. Open the `~/.bashrc` file using a text editor.
+3. Add the following line to the end of the file: `~/linuxtips3.sh`
+4. Save the changes and exit the editor.